CoryLR/codewithcory/docs/tutorials/100-first-website/index.md

 font-family: 'Arial';
 ```

-This rule will change the text font of all text font-face to Arial.
+This rule will change the text font of all text font-family to Arial.

 🔑 Key Concept: CSS **Classes**